Malicious Microsoft VSCode extensions steal passwords, open remote shells

 TrickBot

 TrickBot is once again making itself known during tax season and attempting to steal your hard-earned money.
-TrickBot was originally discovered in October of 2016 but has since changed and evolved dramatically into one of the most prolific attacks today.
+TrickBot was originally discovered in October of 2016 but has since changed and evolved dramatically into one of the most prolific hacking attacks today.

 How it works